- The scenery I caught a glimpse of from the train window was what made me decide on the location for the shoot.

 The theme of Setouchi Ambience's photography is "rain."

-The combination of cherry blossoms and rain is a perfect match, and the soft sound of rain and the moist atmosphere of the cherry blossoms create a rich work both visually and aurally.
+The combination of cherry blossoms and rain is a perfect match, and the soft sound of rain and the moist atmosphere of the cherry blossoms create a visually and aurally rich work.

-So I checked the weather app Windy and other weather apps and returned on a day when rain was forecast.
+So I checked Windy and other weather apps and revisited the area, aiming for a day with a rain forecast.

-However, that day turned out to be completely different from the forecast.
+However, that day turned out to be completely contrary to the forecast.

-- Gusts of wind that shook the surface of the pond
+, strong gusts of wind rippled the surface of the pond,

-- And even thunder, which is rare in the Setouchi region...
+and even thunder, a rare occurrence in the Setouchi region...

-Originally, I had wanted to shoot near the cherry blossom trees, but the wind and rain were so strong that I couldn't leave the nearby rest area.
+I originally wanted to take photos near the cherry blossom trees, but the wind and rain were so strong that I couldn't leave the nearby rest area.

-Even with an umbrella, the wind was so strong that I felt like I would be blown away, so protecting my equipment became my top priority.
+The wind was so strong that even with an umbrella, I felt like I was going to be blown away, and protecting my equipment became my top priority.

 "A chance to record rain sounds other than those from an umbrella"